 Mr. Schwarzman is a member of The Council on Foreign Relations, The Business Council, The Business Roundtable, and The International Business Council of the World Economic Forum.
-He is co-chair of the Partnership for New York City and serves on the boards of The Asia Society and New York-Presbyterian Hospital, as well as on The Advisory Board of the School of Economics and Management at Tsinghua University, Beijing.
+He is a former co-chair of the Partnership for New York City and serves on the boards of The Asia Society and New York-Presbyterian Hospital, as well as on The Advisory Board of the School of Economics and Management at Tsinghua University, Beijing.
 He is a Trustee of The Frick Collection in New York City and Chairman Emeritus of the Board of Directors of The John F. Kennedy Center for the Performing Arts.
 In 2007, Mr. Schwarzman was included in TIME’s “100 Most Influential People.”
-In 2016, he topped Forbes Magazine’s list of the most influential people in finance.
+In 2016, he topped Forbes Magazine’s list of the most influential people in finance and in 2018 was ranked in the Top 50 on Forbes’ list of the “World’s Most Powerful People.”
 The Republic of France has awarded Mr. Schwarzman both the Légion d'Honneur and the Ordre des Arts et des Letters at the Commandeur level.
 Mr. Schwarzman is one of the only Americans to receive both awards recognizing significant contributions to France.
+He was also awarded the Order of the Aztec Eagle, Mexico’s highest honor for foreigners.

 Mr. Schwarzman holds a B.A. from Yale University and an M.B.A. from Harvard Business School.
 He has served as an adjunct professor at the Yale School of Management and on the Harvard Business School Board of Dean’s Advisors.